xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 ```

 ### Configure Passwordless Access into XR CLI
-If we want passwordless SSH from Ubuntu to XR CLI, issue the following commands:
+If we want passwordless SSH from Ubuntu to XR CLI, issue the following commands in XR CLI:

 The first command uses scp to copy the public key (base 64 encoded) to XR.